 - 1. A letter of request is to be submitted to the divisional principal, outlining reasons for the absence stating the expected duration and departure date.
 If the student will miss more than 5 days of school, parents must meet with division administrator prior to the arranged absence. - 2.
 A Prior Arrangement Form will be issued from the Principal's office, to be presented by the student to his/her teachers. - 3.
 Teachers will indicate appropriate learning expectations and tasks to be completed on the Prior Arrangement Form.
-In MHS, work will be sent through the student's Microsoft 365 student account to minimize the potential harm from being absent.

-4. The student is responsible for completion of all missed work requirements.
+In MHS, work will be sent through the student's Microsoft 365 student account to minimize the potential harm from being absent. - 4.
+The student is responsible for completion of all missed work requirements.

 Ajial's Administration reserves the right to accept or refuse parent notes and requests for their child's absence for non-emergency issues.
-They will be limited to a maximum of three days per semester in the MHS.
+Actions will be taken according to the private education attendance policies.